open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/clickhouse-usage.md

 ### **ERROR: Failed building wheel for cryptography**

-When attempting to install the `openmetadata-ingestion[mssql-usage]` Python package in Step 2, you might encounter the following error.
+When attempting to install the `openmetadata-ingestion[clickhouse-usage]` Python package in Step 2, you might encounter the following error.
 The error might include a mention of a Rust compiler.

 ```
 Failed to build cryptography